CCMMMA/wacommplusplus/README.md

 ```

 ## Dependencies
-The most part of the dependencies involved in the WaComM++ building are automatically resolved by cmake at the source
+Most part of the dependencies involved in the WaComM++ building is automatically resolved by cmake at the source
 preparation time (when cmake is invoked).
-Nevertheless some dependencies have to be satisfied a priori:
+Nevertheless, some dependencies have to be satisfied a priori:

 1) [CMake](https://cmake.org): the latest is the better, the minimum required is the 3.13, but we are currently using the 3.19.
 If your environment doesn't support an updated cmake version, you can install it in your user space.